p3palazzo/comparative-histories/chapter.md

 practice of architecture itself.
 In a strand linking Winckelmann to Hegel to Riegl and Wölfflin, these roots were thought to be spiritual.
-They thus hinge on the moral character of a nation or its stage of intellectual development, or on a more abstract "will to form" or "feeling for form" peculiar to each time period.
+They thus hinge on the moral character of a nation or its stage of intellectual development, or on a more abstract "will to form" [@riegl:1893stilfragen] or "feeling for form" [@woelfflin:1949italien] peculiar to each time period.
 Another tradition, arising later but much more influential in architectural histories, saw the roots of style as lying in material and social conditions.
-Although materialism is often equated with Marxism, it is worth noting that Karl Marx's own contributions to aesthetics were at best equivocal [@rose:1984marxs].
-It was, instead, with technological rationalists such as Viollet-Le-Duc that the social and material determinism was strongest [@collins:1988changing]. <!--TBC?-->
+It was with technological rationalists such as Viollet-Le-Duc that the social and material determinism was strongest [@collins:1988changing].

 The deterministic development of style was not the only aspect of an Idealist philosophy of history that these 19^th^-century textbooks